FranceJune 27, 2018

 In April of 2012, the French Navy successfully completed the first aerial target live fire of the Coyote Supersonic Sea Skimming Target (SSST).
 During the test, the French Navy’s frigate, Forbin, successfully tracked and intercepted the target.[iii]

-During the NATO exercise, Formidable Shield, French ships simultaneously with ships from Italy and Spain, tracked a short-range ballistic missile target during a simulated engagement, conducting all steps of a routine engagement.[iv]
+During the NATO exercise in October 2017, Formidable Shield, French ships simultaneously with ships from Italy and Spain, tracked a short-range ballistic missile target during a simulated engagement, conducting all steps of a routine engagement.[iv]

 Ballistic Missile Defense Capabilities in France